James007-Nix/F422019_WSA024_Arduino_Coursework/README.md

 -F422019_Arduino_setup.jpg
 This is an image of the arduino, base shield and temperature sensor all conected and how the wiring is setup.

+-Magnitude against freq.png
+This is the graph generated through python code which shows the magnitude against the frequency